 "Courageous but foolhardy," Ufh replied.
 "Well, if it must be, lead on."

 The preceding is an excerpt from the Christian teen fantasy entitled Hafren: A Fantasy for the Young at Heart.
 The novel got a great review from Midwest Book Review.
-It is available from amazon.com and from the Lighthouse Christian Publishing website fantasy page 2 by clicking on the following link: http://lighthousechristianpublishing.com/
+It is available from amazon.com and from the Lighthouse Christian Publishing website fantasy page two by clicking on the following link: http://lighthousechristianpublishing.com/